 Time to productivity has become a metric that matters to business success

-an employee accepts a company’s job offer.
-We’re working to achieve higher employee engagement by digitizing pre-boarding and on-boarding and to create new user interactions so that employees are effective from the first day on the job.
+YSoft Clerbo is working to achieve higher employee engagement by digitizing preboarding and onboarding to create new user interactions so that employees are effective from the first day on the job.
 The smart phone in everybody’s pocket makes the perfect way for getting what used to be the paperwork done.

-But signing the tax forms and figuring out where the bathroom is don’t deliver Return on Investment.
-There’s a facilities map to master, an org chart to memorize, a work group to meet and greet, a business culture to internalize.
+But signing tax forms and figuring out how to share the correct screen during a video conferencing call with new colleagues don’t deliver return on investment.
+There’s a facilities map to master, an org chart to memorize, a work group to virtually meet and greet, a business culture to internalize.
 There’s a schedule, a hierarchy of colleagues, bosses and bosses’ bosses, dependencies and areas of responsibility.
 And then, there’s the job one is hired to do.
 What is it, how’s it done and what does competence look like?
 All of this takes time to master.